 Although the case is small, the dial opening is relatively large thanks to the thin bezel and delicately executed elements.
 The impression of a well-proportioned object is further reinforced with the way the lugs are shaped: they are nicely sculpted and, too, make the case feel even more comfortable on a wrist.

-The winding crown is a bit too small to my taste, but that will probably depend on the shape and thickness of your thumb and index finger.
+The winding crown is a bit too small for my taste, but that will probably depend on the shape and thickness of your thumb and index finger.

 The dial is as laconic as the case.
 With its gold cabochon minute track and polished Dauphine hands crafted from the same rose gold alloy, the dial is extremely easy to read, although the lack of a second hand may feel you a bit uncomfortable at first.
 On the other hand, there is something Zen about a dial that has no date window, no minute repeater, and no chronograph counters.

 I think that even a small second hand put there to animate its chocolate brown (or sunburst-finished silver for the version in white gold) face would have probably ruined the effect created by the Swiss brand’s designers.